 -Problems with concentration

 There are some other criterion, like that all of your symptoms can’t be caused by drugs.
-The DSM-V, which came out after I was diagnosed, also added a dissociative specification which I didn’t have to meet to get my diagnosis, but which I unfortunately do meet.
+The DSM-V, which came out after I was diagnosed, also added a dissociative specification that I didn’t have to meet to get my diagnosis, but which I unfortunately do meet.
 If you think you have PTSD, and you can’t see a therapist because your insurance has been eaten by Donald Trump, you can spend way too much money on a DSM-V or you can visit a website like www.ptsd.va.gov or one of the many others that comes up in a Google search on PTSD to get more detailed info.

 Basically, though, having PTSD really sucks.